-Gratuities - The staff sees every camper as equally important and valuable.
+Gratuities - The staff sees every camper as equally important and valuable and our free-choice activity program means that all staff potentially work with every camper.
 If you would like to express your appreciation for your child's good experience, we encourage you to contribute to the tax-exempt Vermont Campership Fund, which provides financial aid for ten or fifteen campers every summer.
 Donations can be made to the bookkeeper or the director on arrival and departure days.
 You may also leave a donation to be used in support of our end-of-season staff banquet where we recognize a summer of good work together.